Learn more about the impact of our Ph.D. students’ work in South Carolina and beyond.

 Smith works with Maryah Fram as a research assistant.
 Her research interests include social work’s unique position to address the intersections of individual experience with issues of food insecurity, poverty, economic exploitation and environmental degradation.

-Julisa Tindall is a Licensed Clinical Social Worker and third-year PhD candidate at the University of South Carolina College of Social Work in Columbia, SC.
-She received her BA in Psychology with a minor in Coaching and Spanish from the College of Charleston in Charleston, SC, and earned her MSW with a Family Practice Certificate at Tulane University in New Orleans, LA.
-Prior to starting her Ph.D. studies, Julisa worked mainly in the behavioral health and substance use realm.
-She worked as an Addiction Patient Navigator and Social Worker within the Psychiatry Department at Ochsner Health System in New Orleans, LA, and then as a Clinical Counselor at Rock Hill Treatment Center, a methadone clinic in Rock Hill, SC.
-Julisa’s research interest focuses on the health disparities African American women experience and their impact on African American women’s maternal and mental health.
+Julisa Tindall, Ph.D., LISW-CP, is a recent doctoral graduate from the University of South Carolina College of Social Work.
+She holds a BA in Psychology with minors in Coaching and Spanish from the College of Charleston and an MSW with a Family Practice Certificate from Tulane University.
+Julisa is a Licensed Independent Social Worker–Clinical Practice (LISW-CP) in South Carolina with clinical experience in behavioral health and substance use treatment.
+She has served as an Addiction Patient Navigator and Social Worker in the Psychiatry Department at Ochsner Health System in New Orleans, LA, and as a Clinical Counselor at Rock Hill Treatment Center, a methadone clinic in South Carolina.

 Links: